Tips to Share The Road With Bicycles and Motorcycles

 The Three to Four Rule

-Nobody likes a tailgater and tailgating is very unsafe no matter who is in front of you.
+Nobody likes a tailgater, and tailgating is unsafe no matter who is in front of you.
 Bicyclists and motorcycles are constantly at higher risk when tailgating.
 They need time to properly move around obstacles in the road or make an emergency stop.
-So be sure you give them the space they need by staying 3-4 seconds behind them.

-Share The Road With Bicycles Cyclists
+Tips to Share The Road With Bicycles and Motorcycles For The Cyclist:

 What to Wear